jaicab/jaicab.github.io/styleguide/text-scope.md

 Inline elements are meant to be used within paragraphs and lists, but in some cases they can be used elsewhere.
 They should be used to provide a function, either visual or interaction-wise.

 ### Links
-Linked content should be wrapped in an `a` tag and use an `href` attribute with an HTTP link on it.
+Linked content should be wrapped in an `a` tag and use an `href` attribute with an URL in it.
 The text in the link should always be related to the content of the linked resource and never a pointer like "this" or "click here".
+Example: Read more about accesibility on [The A11Y project](http://a11yproject.com).

 ### Bold and italic
 **Bold** content should be wrapped in `strong` tags when semantically relevant or `b` tags in cases of visual differentiation. _Italic_ content follows the same rules with `em` and `i` respectively.